How to Open a Food Business- Frequently Asked Questions

 I plan on starting up a mobile food business, do I need to submit plans?

 No, traditional plan review is not required for mobile food licenses.
 However, the Mobile application process is detailed enough that it collects similar information.
-It is a good idea to speak with a food sanitarian before buying a new mobile food business to make sure you it meets all standards.
-Download both documents from the "Applications, Forms and Resurces link" on right hand side margin.
+It is a good idea to speak with a food sanitarian before buying a new mobile food business to make sure it meets all standards.
+Download both documents (Pre-License Mobile and the Mobile License application) from the "Applications, Forms and Resurces link" on right hand side margin.
 The Pre-Licensing document is the first document you should complete and send in for review.
 There is no cost to this form and it will save you much time and money if you follow this process.

 Can I pay extra to have my plans reviewed before others?